Handa Island

 Once we’d had our fill of the birds, we headed back towards the landing beach.
 The next part of the trail took us along wooden board paths.

-Be careful here, because the boards change level every now and again.
-So, if you are admiring the scenery instead of watching your footing, you could easily trip.
+Be careful here because the boards change level periodically.
+You could easily trip if you are admiring the scenery instead of watching your footing.

 Luckily, I didn’t do any damage to myself, but my camera lens hood took a battering … but rather that than my lens itself!